Important School Information: Village Montessori, Centurion

 We are selective when it comes to admitting students because the groups are small and we need to ensure that the appropriate atmosphere of learning and respect is maintained at all times.
 Only students with impeccable personal records will be considered.
 Our school is committed to building a close community and it is important to build a relationship with the family, we therefore also request an interview with the family before deciding if the family will fit into our community.
 Our admissions process attempts to gather a picture of each applicant that will be as complete as possible.
 It includes one or more classroom visits, interviews, assessment of the applicant, a review of the student's academic record and the recommendations of teachers who have worked with the student and family.

-An application fee of R1 500-00 is payable at application of which R1 000 is refundable on certain conditions (see application form).
+An application fee of R1 500-00 is payable at application.
 Once the application form is received a motivation form will be sent to the parents.
 Once this step is complete the parents and the applicant will be invited for an interview at the school.
 The applicant will then be invited to an assessment.

-Primary and High school students are expected to spend the morning at the school to enable them to experience Montessori education for themselves before making a final decision.
+All prospective school students are expected to spend two mornings at the school to enable them to experience Montessori education for themselves before making a final decision.
 We also need time to ascertain whether or not the prospective student will prosper in a Montessori setting.
-Preschool children come for a 30 minute assessment after school.

 If your child is accepted the Good Faith Deposit (three month's fees) is payable within the time stipulated to secure their place in the school.